beatthat/entities/README.md

 <a name="readme"></a>Need to manage a collection of data items, like say, downloadable songs for a music app?
 Entities make it easy.

 You can use entities to manage any collection whose items share a common data type and where each item has a unique id.
-A common use for entities is to manage a client store of items retrieved via a REST API from a database table or collection.
+A common use for entities is to manage a client store of items retrieved via a REST API.

 ## Install